jimshare/bae-ai/README.md

-# SMS Chatbot with FastAPI, Twilio, and Anthropic
+# CalFresh Navigator with FastAPI, Twilio, and Anthropic

 This project implements an SMS chatbot using FastAPI that:
 1. Receives incoming SMS messages via Twilio webhooks
-2. Processes messages using Anthropic's Claude API
+2. Processes messages using Anthropic's Claude API, referencing rules and regulations on accessing CalFresh in California
 3. Sends responses back via SMS

 ## Setup